Inclusive Pedagogy Academy

 - Provide training and guidance for participants invested in changing the curriculum

 Applicants who are committed to change should consider applying, even if they have not engaged with this topic before.
-The 2019-2020 inaugural cohort will consist of up to 18 interdisciplinary faculty participants.
+Plans for the 2021-2022 cohort are being made, and applications will be accepted shortly.

 Application Template and Components